jackyzha0/quartz/content/notes/05-filesystems.md

 - tree ![](https://i.imgur.com/9iDILn6.png)
 - descriptions
 - implementation

-structure of directory
+	- inode ⇒ data structure documenting data about a file structure of directory
+- current working DIR is always in memory

 soft vs hard links
 - hard link must always point to data - to delete a file with hard links you must also delete all the hard links